A Tree Grows in Brooklyn (1945 film): Plot

+When the Nolans return home, they find Sissy's husband and baby joined by Officer McShane, who is holding Annie Laurie.
+McShane has visited to ask if he can begin courting Katie when she is ready, and she accepts.
+He says he only hopes to be like a good friend to Francie and Neeley, but asks to adopt Annie Laurie after the wedding, and give her his last name.

+Later, on the roof, Francie and Neeley reflect how Annie Laurie's comfortable life with McShane as a father will be easier than theirs, but not nearly as much fun.
+Francie then sees that the tree in the courtyard has begun to regrow, just as Johnny said it would.

 Production

 Development

-The film rights to Betty Smith's novel A Tree Grows in Brooklyn were the focus of a studio bidding war even before the book's publication in 1943.
+The film rights to Betty Smith's novel A Tree Grows in Brooklyn were the focus of a studio bidding war even before its publication in 1943.
 20th Century Fox acquired the rights for $55,000.
 The screenplay was written by Tess Slesinger and Frank Davis, a married couple who often worked together.
-The film marked the Hollywood drama film debut of Elia Kazan, who had previously achieved renown as a stage director.
+While the book covers the time from before Francie is born until after she turns 16, the film covers a much shorter timespan, focusing on when Francie is around 13 years old.
+The film marked the feature film directorial debut of Elia Kazan, who had previously achieved renown as a stage director.
 It was also the first Hollywood film for Nicholas Ray, who was credited as a dialogue coach.

-The Production Code Administration initially refused to grant approval to the screenplay due to "the bigamous characterization of Sissy", who appears to be remarrying men even before her previous husbands have died.
-The screenplay was finally approved in May 1944, although Production Code officials issued "further warnings that Sissy's 'false philosophy' regarding the nature of love and marriage should be toned down".
-The studio did soften Sissy's characterization due to a libel suit filed by Smith's cousin, Sadie Grandner, who claimed that the character had been based on her and that she had suffered "scorn and ridicule" as a result.
-20th Century Fox settled out of court with Grandner for the sum of $1,500.
+The Production Code Administration initially refused to approve the screenplay due to "the bigamous characterization of Sissy", who appears to be remarrying men even before her previous husbands have died.
+It was finally approved in May 1944, although Production Code officials issued "further warnings that Sissy's 'false philosophy' regarding the nature of love and marriage should be toned down".
+The studio did soften Sissy's characterization due to a libel suit filed by Smith's cousin, Sadie Grandner, who claimed the character had been based on her and that she had suffered "scorn and ridicule" as a result.
+Fox settled out of court with Grandner for the sum of $1,500.